-Service Potential indicator Description Carbon storage Ton of carbon (or carbon- dioxide) per hectare or square kilometer.
+Service Potential indicator Description Ton of carbon (or carbon- Carbon storage dioxide) per hectare or square kilometer.
 Carbon storage includes storage in vegetation (above ground, root, dead wood, and litter carbon) and soil carbon.
 Soil carbon may be low compared to vegetation carbon, as in some types of poor fertility tropical forest soils, or it may be by far the largest component of total carbon storage, as in peatland soils in deep peat (World Bank, 2014).
 Above ground carbon can be measured with radar remote sensing, but the measurement of below-ground carbon with optical techniques is generally not possible.
 Instead, for this part of the carbon stock, soil sampling and interpolation of data points is required.
 Carbon maps are increasingly available for different parts of the world (see also Ch.
 4).
-Carbon sequestration Ton of carbon (or carbondioxide) sequestered per year, per hectare or per square kilometer.
-Carbon sequestration can be related to net ecosystem productivity (NEP), i.e. the difference between net primary productivity (NPP) and soil respiration.
-NPP can be derived from the Normalized Difference Vegetation Index (NDVI) that can be measured with remote sensing images.
-However care needs to be taken that the relation between NDVI and NPP is well established for the ecosystems involved, and that accuracy levels are calculated based on sample points.
-It is often difficult to find credible values for the spatially very variable soil respiration rate, which depends on bacterial and fungi activity which are in turn guided by the local availability of organic matter (e.g. fallen leaves), temperature, moisture, etc. Maintaining rainfall patterns mm water evapotranspiration per hectare per year, mm rainfall generated per hectare per year.
+Carbon sequestration square kilometer.often difficult to find credible values for the spatially very variable so respiration rate, which depends on bacterial and fungi activity which are in guided by the local availability of organic matter (e.g. fallen leaves), temperature, moisture, etc.Rainfall patterns depend on vegetation patterns at large scales.
+For instant Maintaining rainfall patterns mm water evapotranspiration per hectare per year, mm rainfall generated per hectare per year.
 Rainfall patterns depend on vegetation patterns at large scales.
 For instance, it has been estimated that maintaining rainfall patterns in the Amazon at current levels requires maintaining at least some 30% of the forest cover in the basin.
 Reductions in rainfall in the Western Sahel and the Murray Basin in Australia have also been correlated to past losses of forest cover.
-This is a significant ecosystem service, however the value of individual pixels is difficult to establish since it requires understanding large scale, complex climatological patterns, large scale analyses of potential damage costs, and interpolations of values generated at large scales to individual pixels with detailed climate-biosphere models.
-Water regulation water storage capacity in the ecosystem in m3 per hectare (or in mm); difference between rainfall and evapo- transpiration in m3/ha/year Water regulation includes several different aspects, including (i) flood control; (ii) maintaining dry season flows; and (iii) water quality control - e.g. by trapping sediments and reducing siltation rates).
+This is a significant ecosystem service, however the value of individual pixels is difficult to establish since it requires understanding large scale, complex climatological patterns, large scale analyses of potential damage costs, and interpolations of values generated at large scales to individual pixels with detailed climate-biosphere models. - water storage capacity in the ecosystem in m3 per hectare (or in mm); Water regulation - difference between rainfall and evapo- transpiration in m3/ha/year Water regulation includes several different aspects, including (i) flood control; (ii) maintaining dry season flows; and (iii) water quality control - e.g. by trapping sediments and reducing siltation rates).
 Temporal, i.e. inter-annual and intra-annual, variation is particularly important for this service.
 Modelling this service is often data-intensive and also analytically complex.
 SWAT is a model often used to model this kind of flows, however extensions of the SWAT model are needed to link land use to water flows, see also Ch.4.
-Surface water modelling; Flood protection Surface water modelling can be deployed to analyze reductions in flood risk, expressed either as reduction in probability of occurrence, reduction in average duration of the flood, or reduction in water level depending on context Flood protection depends on linear elements in the landscape that act as a buffer against high water levels (e.g. a mangrove, dune or riparian system).
+Surface water modelling; Flood protection Flood risk, expressed either as reduction in probability of occurrence, reduction in average duration of the flood, or reduction in water level depending on context Flood protection depends on linear elements in the landscape that act as a buffer against high water levels (e.g. a mangrove, dune or riparian system).
 Modelling this service requires modelling flood patterns and the influence of the vegetation.
 It may not always be needed to model flood protection in physical terms in order to understand the monetary value of the service - in particular in those areas where it is certain that natural systems, if lost, would be replaced by artificial ones (e.g. a dyke), as would be the case in most of the Netherlands, for instance.
 In this case, valuation may be done on the basis of a replacement cost approach that does not require understanding the physical service in full.